 On hearing that DMTC were being given the opportunity to perform Sunset Boulevard, her favourite musical, Sarah was determined to be involved.

-She is, frankly, astounded to have successfully auditioned for the role of a chorus principal and is especially thrilled to be playing the role of the Doctor in a musical number opposite her theatrical idol Eileen Glenton.
+She wads, frankly, astounded to have successfully auditioned for the role of a chorus principal and is especially thrilled to have played the role of the Doctor in a musical number opposite her theatrical idol Eileen Glenton.